MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 No changes are required to universal drivers for the version 2004 release, but documentation is available now so that you can plan ahead for upcoming changes.

-For information about how to build, install, deploy, and debug a Windows Driver, see [Getting Started with Universal Windows drivers](https://docs.microsoft.com/windows-hardware/drivers/develop/getting-started-with-windows-drivers).
+For information about how to build, install, deploy, and debug a Windows Driver, see [Getting Started with Windows Drivers](https://docs.microsoft.com/windows-hardware/drivers/develop/getting-started-with-windows-drivers).

 ### Windows Hardware Error Architecture (WHEA)